-Now that you have researched a variety of studies and compiled the information together to create a recommendation for policy makers.
+Now that you have researched a variety of studies, compile the information together to create a recommendation for policy makers.

-- Step 1: In a one-page summary, compare and contrast the results of the various studies regarding eyewitness memory. - Step 2: Using the research you uncovered, develop and explain particular recommendations for policy makers.
-All your recommendations must be supported by the research findings. - Step 3: Based on the gaps in current research, describe the variables, populations, situations you would like to see future research address.
+Step 1: In a one-page summary, compare and contrast the results of the various studies regarding the cognitive abilities that are affected concerning your safety issue you have chosen.

+Step 2: Using that research, develop and explain particular recommendations for policy makers.
+All your recommendations must be supported by the research findings.

+Step 3: Based on the gaps in current research, describe the variables, populations, situations would you like to see future research address.